Graph Alignment for Benchmarking Graph Neural Networks and Learning Positional Encodings: GAPE: A rich representation of the graph structure

-\paragraph{Analysis} These results underscore the effectiveness of our approach, with GAPE+RWPE achieving the best performance on all datasets.
+\paragraph{Analysis} These results underscore the effectiveness of our approach, with GAPE+RWPE achieving the best performance on all datasets except ZINC.
+While GPSE is performing better than our approach on ZINC, it benefits from an unfair advantage on ZINC, as its pre-training objectives include predicting the number of cycles, which is an explicit component of the ZINC target equation.
 Additionally, using GAPE alone outperformed all other positional encodings on both the AQSOL and PCQM4Mv2 datasets.
 It is important to note that the Graph Alignment positional encodings used in these experiments is limited by the theoretical expressivity of the 1-WL\footnote{The GatedGCN architecture is a MPNN limited by the 1-WL, however our framework is flexible enough to work with theoretically more expressive GNNs} test, while all other evaluated positional encodings are strictly more expressive, yet GAPE still achieves competitive or better results.
-This demonstrates the superior structural information captured by our method.
-Furthermore, these findings confirm that the Transformer architecture's performance is heavily dependent on the use of effective positional encodings.